-A monthly pill which prevents heartworm disease, kills fleas and prevents flea infestations, and kills parasites such as hookworms, roundworms and whipworms in dogs 8 weeks of age or older and 5 or more pounds of body weight.
+A monthly pill which prevents heartworm disease, kills fleas and prevents flea infestations, and kills and controls parasites such as hookworms, roundworms and whipworms in dogs 8 weeks of age or older and 5 or more pounds of body weight.
 Flavored, chewable tablets are available in 5 different sizes in color-coded packages containing a 6 month supply.

 WHAT IS THIS DRUG?